 No one can focus in a messy room so make sure the house keeping is up together.
 Dust, clutter and streaky windows are all things that will distract from the focus, and a tidy area keeps a tidy mind.
 Having friendly, accommodating staff is really helpful when trying to organise and conduct a meeting, so gauge how they respond through phone calls and emails before making your decision.

-If your meeting is longer than a few hours, it’s essential to have a break room.
-People will want to talk, stretch their legs and have something to eat outside the meeting room.
-Its important to allow space for minds to be refreshed and reenergised, otherwise it sets the second part of the discussion up for failure.
+If your meeting is longer than a few hours, it’s essential to have a breakout area.
+People will want to talk, stretch their legs and have something to eat outside the meeting space.
+It’s important to allow space for minds to be refreshed and reenergised, otherwise it sets the second part of the discussion up for failure.

 Finally, at the end of a long meeting, no one wants to have to walk miles to get back to their car.
 Having a large ample parking space at the venue is ideal and makes things easier for everyone.
 It also rules out the possibility of people being late because they couldn’t find somewhere to leave their vehicle.

 How to Choose a Meeting Venue, Concluded